bento-platform/bento/CONTRIBUTING.md

 ### Development environment

-To work on Bento or any of its services, start by installing Bento itself — you do not need to clone individual service repositories first.
+To work on Bento or any of its services, start by installing Bento itself; You do not need to clone individual service repositories first.
 Follow the instructions in this repository's [README](./README.md).

 If you want to work on a specific service, see the [development guide](https://github.com/bento-platform/bento/blob/main/docs/development.md).
 Then refer to that service repository's `README.md` for further instructions.

 ### Running tests and linters

 Each sub-repository defines its own testing and linting setup.
-Check the relevant `README.md` and the GitHub Actions workflows in `.github/workflows/` to see exactly which commands are run in CI — your local checks should match those.
+Check the relevant `README.md` and the GitHub Actions workflows in `.github/workflows/` to see exactly which commands are run in CI, your local checks should match those.

 ## Finding Something to Work On